患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Chemotherapy

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas.
-Combination chemotherapy is treatment using two or more anticancer drugs.
+Chemotherapy for childhood non-Hodgkin lymphoma is taken by mouth or injected into a vein.
+When given this way, the drugs enter the bloodstream and can reach cancer cells throughout the body.
+Chemotherapy for childhood non-Hodgkin lymphoma is also placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen.
+When given this way, the drugs mainly affect cancer cells in those areas.

 Intrathecal chemotherapy may be used to treat childhood non-Hodgkin lymphoma that has spread, or may spread, to the brain.
 When used to lessen the chance cancer will spread to the brain, it is called CNS prophylaxis.
 Intrathecal chemotherapy is given in addition to chemotherapy by mouth or vein.
 Higher than usual doses of chemotherapy may also be used as CNS prophylaxis.